adanvers/tidyTuesday/README.md

 # tidyTuesday
-my first attempt to contribute to tidy tuesday
+This is my first attempt to contribute to Tidy Tuesday, using the TV drama data set available for Jan 8, 2019.